moderndive/moderndive/vignettes/paper.md

 ```

 After submitting `submission.csv` to the leaderboard for this Kaggle competition, we
-obtain a "root mean squared logarithmic error" (RMSLE) score of 0.42918 as seen in Figure \ref{fig:kaggle-2}.
+obtain a "root mean squared logarithmic error" (RMSLE) score of 0.42918 as seen in \autoref{fig:kaggle-2}.

 ```r